gabrielenava/DynaSoRS/utility-functions/README.md

 # Utility functions

-Matlab functions that support the simulator.
+MATLAB functions that support the simulator.
 They can be used also as standalone library of utility functions.
 For further information refer to the description contained in each function.

 ## List of available functions